apdkpc/apdkpc/README.md

 *
 -
 - Hi, I’m @apdkpc
-- 👀 I’m interested in ...
+- 👀 I’m interested in study
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about God
 - 💞️ I’m looking to collaborate on society
 - 📫 How to reach me  :EMAIL